-On the processor front, the standard Intel Core i5 processor of the 2019 Air becomes an Intel Core i3, which also brings with it a £100/$100/€100 saving: the 2020 MacBook Air isn't quite as expensive, despite having more storage on board.
+On the processor front, these models are pre-M1, so that's not an option.
+But the standard Intel Core i5 processor of the 2019 Air became an Intel Core i3 - which also brought with it a £100/$100/€100 saving, meaning the 2020 MacBook Air wasn't quite as expensive, despite having more storage on board.

 - 2020 MacBook Air: From £999/$999/€999